algotrade-research/FinTrip/README.md

 # Introduction
 This project recommends 3 stocks daily in the Vietnam market by utilizing fundamental signals and technical signals calculated from financial statement and daily price data respectively.
 ## Method
-- We filter out the firms by the recommend financial ratios with its liquidity
+- We filter out the firms by the recommended financial ratios with its liquidity
 - The financial ratios include:
   - eps
   - quick ratio